typedb/typedb-docs/08-examples/03-phone-calls-migration-nodejs.md

 }

 /**
- * loads the csv data into our Grakn phone_calls keyspace
+ * loads the csv data into our Grakn phone_calls database
  * @param {object} input contains details required to parse the data
  * @param {object} session a Grakn session, off of which a transaction will be created */